wizzy008/moderators/seasons/0x2/moderators-list.md

 - MEE6 experience point at the start of this season: `0`
 - MEE6 experience point at the end of this season: `Not yet`

+## Lord Wizzy

+- Discord user name: `Lordwizzy#4611`

+- UnUniFi address: `ununifi1pq9e4epludy78a96y0j89uqt0uq5k4z3205lka`

+- MEE6 experience point at the start of this season: `0`

+- MEE6 experience point at the end of this season: `Not yet`

 ## Write your easy name here

 This is just an example.